AndreMassa997/ShakeItApp/README.md

 - The "APIElement" protocol provides a standard set of property for each API endpoint (scheme, host, path and query parameters).
     - Each API should at least specify the Output data set, the path and the query parameters, if any.
     - The "BaseResponse" class contains the "drinks" payload, which is the common JSON structure that comes from all the API of the TheCocktailDB server.
-    - The "NetworkProvider" contains the "fetchData" method in which is declared a generic paramenter of "APIElement" and it can return a Result of APIElement.Output or an "ErrorData" (an enum that defines errors).
+    - The "NetworkProvider" contains the "fetchData" method in which is declared a generic parameter of "APIElement" and it can return a "Result" of "APIElement.Output" or an "ErrorData" (an enum that defines errors).
     - The real "NetworkManager" is conformed to the "NetworkProvider" protocol and take the APIElement property to make the real API call.

 - The app contains a shared instance (singleton) of the AppPreferences in which data (like language and current theme) are specified.